5 A group self-assessment protocol: setting the ground rules

 Setting the Ground Rules

 figure 2.
-Group self-evaluation procedure at start of project
+Group self-assessment procedure at the start of the project

 Figure 3.
 Setting the ground rules (in class) and turning these rules into evaluation questions in an online application.